<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=387765172062996&amp;ev=PageView&amp;noscript=1">

 While the LVR® focuses on restoring your capacity to experience sexual pleasure, DLV® is concerned with making the external features of your genitalia look youthful.
 Dr. Matlock will work on the labia minora, labia majora, mons pubis, perineum, and the skin surrounding the clitoris to make them look like you’re in your teens.

-We can reduce excess fat, so that you don’t have to worry about having the so-called “camel toe” when you wear tight pants or swimwear.
+We can reduce excess fat so that you don’t have to worry about having the so-called “camel toe” when you wear tight pants or swimwear.
 We can also augment the labia majora with fat to counter the wrinkling appearance caused by flatness.

 Sagging, wrinkles, and excess skin – all these issues can be resolved with the DLV®.
-We’ll sculpt your labia minora to make it look neat and perky, and make the skin closely hug the clitoris.
+We’ll sculpt your labia minora to make it look neat and perky and make the skin closely hug the clitoris.

 These are just some of the female genital rejuvenation surgery Dr. Matlock offers.
 There are more cosmetic techniques that will give you the exact look and feel you want to have for your vagina and vulva.